telerik/document-processing-docs/knowledge-base/generate-table-of-contents-radwordsprocessing.md

 To merge two Word documents and generate a unified TOC, follow these steps:

-1. Import the documents using the `DocxFormatProvider`.
+1. Import the documents using the [DocxFormatProvider]({%slug radwordsprocessing-formats-and-conversion-docx-docxformatprovider%}).
-2. Merge the documents using the `Merge` method with appropriate `MergeOptions`.
+2. [Merge]({%slug radwordsprocessing-editing-clone-and-merge%}) the documents using the `Merge` method with appropriate `MergeOptions`.
 3. Insert a unified TOC at the desired location in the merged document.
-4. Update the TOC to reflect the merged content accurately.
+4. [Update the TOC field](https://docs.telerik.com/devtools/document-processing/libraries/radwordsprocessing/concepts/fields/fields#updating-fields) to reflect the merged content accurately.

 Here is an example code that demonstrates this process: